Pseudo-Augustine

+Examples

 The Sermones ad fratres in eremo is a collection of pseudo-Augustinian sermons.
 It is by far the most prominent.
 It was printed along with Augustine's other sermons at Basel in 1494 by Johann Amerbach.
 Their authenticity was rejected by the Maurists in the 17th century.
 Once thought to be the work of Geoffroy Babion in the 12th century, it is now accepted that the Sermones were composed by an anonymous Belgian in the 14th century.
 They were forged with an apparent intention of strengthening the mendicant Order of Saint Augustine's historically dubious claims to have been established at Hippo by Augustine himself.

 Among pseudo-Augustinian works on spirituality are the Manuale and Meditationes.
 Among the pseudonymous polemical works relating to the Pelagian and Arian conflicts are De fide ad Petrum (actually by Fulgentius of Ruspe), De unitate Trinitatis contra Felicianum (actually by Vergilius of Thapso), Altercatio cum Pascentio Ariano, Hypomnesticon contra Pelagianos et Caelestianos and De praedestinatione et gratia.
 On biblical exegesis there are Quaestiones Veteris et Novi Testamenti (probably by Ambrosiaster), Testimonia divinae scripturae et patrum, Liber de divinis scripturis sive Speculum and a commentary on the Book of Revelation actually by Caesarius of Arles.
-There are also spurious philosophical works attributed to Augustine, such as Categoriae x ex Aristotele decerptae.
+There are also spurious philosophical works traditionally and erroneously attributed to Augustine, such as the Categoriae decem ex Aristotele decerptae, a Latin paraphrase of the Categories of Aristotle.
+De igne purgatorio by Caesarius of Arles has at times been misattributed to Augustine.
 The 5th-century pseudo-Augustinian letter Gravi de pugna was often cited to justify war.

-The Categoriae decem, a Latin paraphrase of the Categories of Aristotle, was traditionally and erroneously attributed to Augustine.